-Analyse the data

-11 12 You will probably have monitored individual responses as they come in; the temptation to do otherwise is too great!
+Analyse the data You will probably have monitored individual responses as they come in; the temptation to do otherwise is too great!
 However, once the survey has closed, now is the time to analyse the data.
-Survey Monkey allows you to easily export answers to Excel, either as an overview report or one that details the individual responses.
+Survey Monkey allows you to easily export answers to Excel, either as an overview report or as a report which details the separate responses from individuals.
 Naturally, both are worth downloading, examining and analysing.
 Your findings can then be shared as appropriate with other members of your team and your external advisers or consultants.

+12

+11

-Implement evidence-led change With the data you have gathered you can then:
+Implement evidence-led change

+With the data you have gathered you can then:

-- Include the social proof in your marketing and on your website - Amend or improve existing services - Introduce the additional services or initiatives that were received positively.
+- Include the social proof in your marketing and on your website - Amend or improve existing services - Introduce the additional services or initiatives which were received positively

-We hope this helps

-We believe that a client survey should be run before any major change to your business.

-Like all projects, it can be run internally or outsourced to a specialist.
+We hope this helps We believe that a client survey should be run before any major change to your business.
+Like all things, it is a project which can be run internally or outsourced to a specialist.
 If you take the former option, we hope this checklist proves useful.
-However, if time and resources do not allow you to take on the project, we would be delighted to run the survey for you.

-If you would like to learn more about working with us on your client survey, please call 0115 8965 300 or email hi@theyardstickagency.co.uk
+However, if time and resources do not allow you to take on the proiect, we would be delighted to run the survey for you.
+If you would like to learn more about working with us on your client survey, please call 0115 815 7770 or email hi@theyardstickagency.co.uk - 0115 815 7770 - www.theyardstickagency.co.uk - The Yardstick Agency, 20 Fletcher Gate, Nottingham, NG1 2FZ

-- \ 0115 8965 300

-- www.theyardstickagency.co.uk

-- The Yardstick Agency,

-3rd Floor,

-3-7 Middle Pavement

-Nottingham, NG1 7DX